-Today, I’m going to show you an easy activity-how to paint acorns!
-I first saw this fall project from my friend Catherine many years ago.
-I don’t have an oak tree, but the site I frequent while camping has two very mature oak trees.
+Today, I will show you an easy activity-how to paint acorns!
+I don't have an oak tree, but the site I frequent while camping has two very mature oak trees.
 So, I thought I would try my hand at painting acorns.

 I let the acorns dry and turn brown for about two weeks in this basket (outdoors).
 Do you think I have enough acorns?
 Please only collect acorns your will use, as they are a food source for our furry friends with fall approaching.
 I think late August is the best time of year to get a bumper crop of acorns.